deltachat/deltachat-pages/id/help.md

 - However, Android and iOS kill apps running in the background is a problem for many legitimate apps.
 For more information, see [dontkillmyapp.com](https://dontkillmyapp.com/).

+### Pesan mana yang muncul di Delta Chat?

+Secara default, Delta Chat menampilkan semua email.

+Pada "Pengaturan -> Obrolan &
+Media -> Tampilkan Email Klasik", Anda dapat mengubahnya.
+Anda memiliki opsi-opsi ini:

+- "No, chats only": Only messages sent by other Delta Chat users and replies to your Delta Chat messages are shown.
+This makes most sense if you use the same e-mail account for normal e-mails as well.
+- "All": Delta Chat shows all e-mails that are sent to your email address.
+This makes sense if you want to use Delta Chat for all your e-mails, so no message gets lost.
+This is the default setting.
+- "For accepted contacts": Delta Chat shows all e-mails from contacts with whom you already have a chat, but new chats only pop up for Delta Chat messages.
+  This helps to decide on a case-by-case basis whether you want to have a conversation in Delta Chat or in a "normal" e-mail app.

+### Apakah Delta Chat mendukung email HTML?

+Yes, incoming HTML messages come with a "Show full message" button.
+Outgoing messages always use plain text.

 ### Can I set the E-Mail Subject with Delta Chat?